 Turkish get-ups are now more popular than ever, and with good reason – they have amazing benefits for your overall athletic ability.
-Add them to your surf training program for increased mobility, joint health, dynamic movements, stability of the spine, shoulder control, core strength and more.
+Add them to your surf training program for increased mobility, joint health, dynamic movements, the stability of the spine, shoulder control, core strength and more.
 Once you’ve developed skill and precision, add some load – up to 20 kg (44 lbs) for men and 12 kg (26 lbs) for women.

 Hold a dumbbell or kettlebell in one hand and lie on the ground on your back or in a cradled position on one side.
 Raise the weight over your face and get up using your free hand for support.

-Ring pushups – the effort you will put into controlling the unstable rings adds to the challenge and really works your shoulders.
+Ring pushups – the effort you will put into controlling the unstable gym rings adds to the challenge and really works your shoulders.

 TRX pushups – same as with ring pushups, with the TRX straps you will get more bang for your buck.
 You can also do pushups with your legs suspended.

-Dumbbell pushups – hold a dumbbell in each hand and get in pushup position.
+Dumbbell pushups – hold a dumbbell in each hand and get in a pushup position.
 Do a pushup and then rotate 90 degrees to one side and raise one weight overhead.
 Repeat on the opposite side.

 Clap pushups – in pushup position, lower your body until a few inches above the ground.
 Explosively push yourself back up so that your hands leave the ground and you can clap in midair.
-Land back in pushup position and use momentum to perform the next rep.
+Land back in a pushup position and use momentum to perform the next rep.

 Burpee pushups – these mimic the movement you do when you catch a wave and have to pop up really fast.
 To add complexity, land with one foot in front of the other.